Introduction to probabilistic concurrent systems: Preliminaries

-\paragraph*{Lower and upper bounds of traces.
-Parallel cliques.} Any two traces $x,y\in\M$ have a greatest lower bound (\glb) in $(\M,\leq)$, which we denote by $x\wedge y$. \HPOV: the heap corresponding to $x\wedge y$ is obtained as the maximal common sub-heap of $\H x$ and of~$\H y$.
+\paragraph*{Lower and upper bounds of traces.} Any two traces $x,y\in\M$ have a greatest lower bound (\glb) in $(\M,\leq)$, which we denote by $x\wedge y$. \HPOV: the heap corresponding to $x\wedge y$ is obtained as the maximal common sub-heap of $\H x$ and of~$\H y$.
+In the case where both $x$ and $y$ are cliques, then $x\wedge y$~is the clique corresponding to the subset $x\cap y\in\P(\Sigma)$. \vfil\eject

-Two traces $x$ and $y$ have a least upper bound (\lub) in $(\M,\leq)$, denoted by $x\vee y$ if it exists, if and only if they have a common upper bound.